What is Considered Behaviour of Concern

 Social Isolation and Withdrawal

-Social isolation and withdrawal is a person’s tendency to avoid social interactions and retreat from relationships and activities they once engaged in.
-This behaviour can manifest in various ways, such as declining invitations, avoiding communication with friends and family, or spending excessive time alone.
+Social isolation and withdrawal are tendencies to avoid social interactions and to retreat from relationships and activities they once engaged in.
+This behaviour can manifest in various ways, such as declining invitations, preventing communication with friends and family, or spending excessive time alone.
 The implications of social isolation are profound, as it can lead to feelings of loneliness, depression, and anxiety.
 The reasons behind social withdrawal can vary widely, including social anxiety, fear of judgment, or past traumatic experiences.

 Prolonged social isolation can cause other mental health concerns, impair cognitive function, and negatively impact overall well-being in adults.
-Addressing social isolation and withdrawal is crucial for improving a person’s quality of life.
-Interventions may include fostering supportive environments, encouraging gradual re-engagement in social activities, and providing mental health support to address underlying issues.
+Interventions may include fostering supportive environments, teaching social skills, encouraging gradual re-engagement in social activities, and providing mental health support to address underlying issues.

 Food Related Behaviours